 Leaders in East Coast Maritime Law

-With over 50 years’ experience working maritime and personal injury cases, Montagna Maritime Law has successfully fought for the rights of thousands of injured workers along the East Coast of the United States.
+With over 50 years’ experience working maritime injury and personal injury cases, Montagna Maritime Law has successfully fought for the rights of thousands of injured workers along the East Coast of the United States.
+We have the right maritime lawyer for you.

 Our point of difference is the personal attention, care, and dedication we bring to your case.
 Our experienced attorneys work directly with you, speaking plainly and guiding you through the legal process.
 We will explore every detail and possibility in order to argue your case, and will fight to get you the compensation you deserve for your pain and suffering, disability, loss of income, and loss of earning capacity in the past as well as into the future.